 “I don’t know how,” I mumbled as Evan’s shield shattered.
 I covered my face as burning shards fell over me.

 “No, don’t!”
 I screamed, but my warning was too late.

 Wilson’s sword slashed down across Evan’s arm.
-Evan winced and switched his blade to his other hand.
+Evan winced as blood dripped onto the white carpet and switched his blade to his other hand.

 “Close your eyes,” the child instructed.
 I obeyed.
 There was no other option.
 “Deep breaths.”
 She covered my eyes with her hands.
 “Now, open them.”